Child-rearing provisions

 - you had children born after December 31, 1958

-- you had lower earnings because you were the *primary caregiver of a dependent child under the age of 7
+- you had low or no earnings because you were the primary caregiver of a dependent child under age 7

-*The primary caregiver is the person who was most responsible for the day-to-day needs of the children for the specified periods.
+- A primary caregiver is a person who was most responsible for the day-to-day needs of a child or children for the specified periods

-The child-rearing provisions could also help you qualify for a CPP disability benefit, should you need it.
+- this could also help you qualify for a CPP disability benefit

-In the event of your death, it could also help you meet the contributory requirements to give benefits to your estate and survivors.
+- in the event of your death, this could help you meet the contributory requirements to give benefits to your estate and survivors

 Apply for child-rearing provisions

-- Complete the child-rearing sections 11A and B in the application form for the CPP retirement pension (ISP1000) and the application for a CPP Disability Benefit (ISP1151) if you’re applying for these benefits.
+- Child rearing sections 11A and B in the application form for the CPP retirement pension (ISP1000)

 In your application, you must also include the information listed below for each child: